seven1m/i2v/README.md

 This is a small Ruby script to convert a folder full of images into small movie files for use as a slideshow.

+Vertical (portrait) photos will have pillarbox bars added to both sides.

 We use this at our church for our wall-mounted screens.

 ## Installation